-Our asking of one off, special questions led me to the idea of making a printable set of conversation question cards.
-Each card includes one question, with topics related to the individual, friends, family, school and general life choices.
+Each card includes one question, with topics related to individual choices and preferences, as well as questions about friends, family, school.
 There are 30 questions in total and while some cards may be best suited to older children (mid to late primary/elementary), many of the questions can be answered by preschoolers and those in the early grades (and the printable also includes one blank page of cards so that you can add further questions all of your own).

 Choosing one card each time you slow down to talk together can be a great strategy for getting the conversation started and I see family dinner times in the years ahead full of laughter and good natured debate as our children grow and develop opinions and ideals all of their very own.